 The program schedule, course descriptions and enrollment information are available online (see below) or in the school office.

-The spring session runs for 10 weeks starting Tuesday, April 2, and ending on Friday, June 7.
+The winter session runs for 10 weeks starting Monday, Jan.
+6 (the day the students return from winter break), and ending on Friday, March 14.
 Monday and Friday classes have only 8 and 9 meetings, respectively.
 There will be no After-School Programs held on the following holidays:

 Some classes, such as Carpentry and Lego Engineering, differ from the above stated schedule.
 Please read the catalog carefully!